RobertBoganKang/ShuwenPianoClassArrangement/README.md

 The second data `0` means he takes 0.5 classes time (for this case, in one class time, he can arrange 2 students), however if it is `1`, this student take the whole class time;

 The third data `一6-9、三6-9、四6-7、五1-5,8-9` represents the time available.
-Such as, `一6-9` is Monday's class 6 to class 9 are available;
+Such as, `一6-9` is on Monday, he is available from class 6 to class 9;
 ### No classes at certain time
 For example, he need to teach other student outside the campus, he need a day or half day off for his arrangement.
 ### Finally